-Gerrit Cole has been hearing plenty of cheers from the Minute Maid Park crowds.
+Gerrit Cole heard plenty of love from Houston all season.
 (Photo by F. Carter Smith.)

 Houston Astros general manager Jeff Luhnow with the World Series trophy.
 (Photo by F. Carter Smith.)

-Astros pitchers Justin Verlander and Gerrit Cole seem to be waging a strikeout competition.
+Astros pitchers Justin Verlander and Gerrit Cole seemed to be waging a strikeout competition this season.
 (Photo by F. Carter Smith.)

 Astros shortstop Carlos Correa is feeling the postseason moment again.(Photo by F. Carter Smith.)

 Jose Altuve and George Springer enjoyed plenty of moments this season.
 (Photo by F. Carter Smith.)

 Alex Bregman relishes the biggest moments.
 (Photo by F. Carter Smith).